How Do We Measure Customer Experience?

 Examine individual touchpoints

-After you’ve examined the different phases of your customer’s journey, you will then want to look at specific touchpoints.
+After you’ve examined the different phases of your customer’s journey, you will then want to look at specific customer touchpoints.

 The crucial question you should be asking yourself here is: “Are our touchpoints reducing friction and delighting customers?